 We are making great progress in expanding lifetime income options for American workers and retirees.
 As we know, lifetime income options in retirement are extremely important, so retirees can rest easy knowing they will have regular income at their disposal for the rest of their lives.
 In 2006, Congress created qualified default investment alternatives (QDIA) for employer retirement accounts.
 However, Department of Labor (DOL) regulations require investments to have 90-day liquidity requirements.
 Because annuities and other lifetime income products often have delayed liquidity features, these DOL restrictions create a barrier for employers to include lifetime income options as QDIAs.
-Given that many employer-provided retirement plan participants opt for their employer's default investment, the lack of availability for employers to offer lifetime income option.
+Given that many employer-provided retirement plan participants opt for their employer's default investment, the lack of availability for employers to offer lifetime income options in their QDIA offerings means that most employees miss out on this important retirement option.
 This is a problem Congress can fix.
 A simple fix would be to incorporate a qualified QDIA safe harbor to allow, but not require, a QDIA to include a limited investment in an annuity that provides a guaranteed return on investment and has a delayed liquidity feature.
-Such a change would go a long way to ensuring millions of Americans have access to lifetime income options in their plans.
+Such a change would go a long way to ensuring millions of Americans have access to lifetime income options in their employer-provided retirement plans.